The following is a list of built-in types with links to further information:

 This operator is syntax sugar for x is null ? null : x!.y.

 x ?? yx ?? y is a null coalescing expression.
 If x is null, y is the result.
-Otherwise x is the result.
+Otherwise x is the result. y will not

 This operator is syntax sugar for x is null ? y : null.

 x ?! yx ?! y is a null propagation expression.
 If x is null, x is the result.
-Otherwise y is the result.
+Otherwise y is the result. y will not

 This operator is syntax sugar for x is null ? null : y.